-(As above delete Strategic Aims, Application of Policy, You told us and Evidence Base/Local Plan policy sections after the policy) Framework.
+The first part of the Policy is reliant upon standards not within the control of the Neighbourhood Plan.
+Part of Policy NE&L3 has some regard to Paragraph 75 of the Framework ("Planning policies should protect and enhance public rights of way and access."), although it is not clear how this might be achieved via planning conditions, as no substantive evidence is provided to demonstrate that it would, in all cases, be necessary, directly related to development and fairly and reasonably related in scale and kind to the development for "opportunities to be taken" to enhance rights of way, having regard to Paragraph 204 of the pove delete Strategic Aims, Application of Policy, You told us and nce Base/Local Plan policy sections after the policy) Framework.
 Further, the term "other proposals" is imprecise.
-Similarly, a requirement for opportunities to be taken to provide "appropriate new usesin ways that benefit the community" is ambiguous and again, fails to have regard to Paragraph 204 of the Framework in respect of planning obligations.
-Policy CFOS1 Delete the following from the explanatory text: And developer must demonstrate not only that these services will be protected but also how they can be enhanced.
-Modify the text of Policy CFOS1 as follows: Policy CFOS 1: Existing Community Facilities Existing community facilities in Whittington and Fisherwick will be protected and development will only be supported where the loss of such facilities is involved when: a) The proposal includes alternative provision, on a nearby site, of equivalent or enhanced facilities.
-Any such sites should be accessible by walking and cycling and have adequate car parking; or b) It can be demonstrated to the satisfaction of the Local Planning Authority that there is no longer a need for the facility; or c) It can be demonstrated to the satisfaction of the Local Planning Authority that the premises are unsuitable or are not viable for the continued provision of the service.
-This policy covers the following facilities, marked on the Proposals Map (Whittington Inset): 1- The Bell Inn and 2- The Dog Inn 3- The Thomas Spencer Hall, and 4- Whittington Village Hall (including Doctors Surgery-9), 5- St Giles Church 6- The Parish Pavilion 7- The Cricket Club Pavilion 8 - St Giles Hospice As worded, the Policy refers to "the satisfaction of the Local Planning Authority."
+Similarly, a requirement for opportunities to be taken to provide "appropriate new uses...in ways that benefit the community" is ambiguous and again, fails to have regard to Paragraph 204 of the Framework in respect of planning obligations.
+CFOS1 demonstrate to the control of e the following from the explanatory text: And developer must instrate not only that these services will be protected but also they can be enhanced.
+If the text of Policy CFOS1 as follows: CFOS 1: Existing Community Facilities Ing community facilities in Whittington and Fisherwick will be ceed and development will only be supported where the loss of facilities is involved when: The proposal includes alternative provision, on a nearby site, of equivalent or enhanced facilities.
+Any such sites should be accessible by walking and cycling and have adequate car parking; or It can be demonstrated to the satisfaction of the Local Planning Authority that there is no longer a need for the facility; or It can be demonstrated to the satisfaction of the Local Planning Authority that the premises are unsuitable or are not viable for the continued provision of the service.
+Policy covers the following facilities, marked on the Proposals (Whittington Inset): 1 The Bell Inn and 2-The Dog Inn 3-The Thomas Spencer Hall, and 4-Whittington Village Hall (including Doctors Surgery-9), 5-St Giles Church 6-The Parish Pavilion 7-The Cricket Club Pavilion 8 - St Giles Hospice As worded, the Policy refers to "the satisfaction of the Local Planning Authority."
 However, no measures of how "satisfaction" will be measured and on what basis are provided and this part of the Policy is unclear.
 In representation to the Neighbourhood Plan, Lichfield District Council has drawn attention to the fact that no "Proposals Map" exists.
 The Policies of the Neighbourhood Plan should not refer to something that does not exist.
 Yes - to meet the basic conditions